Skip to main content

 Setup time1-2 days1-2 weeks1-2 days2-3 days

-How do I connect the calendar to my CRM step by step?
+How do I connect Google Calendar to my CRM step by step?

-Step 3: Connect Gmail.
-In Settings, then Integrations, then Email.
-Connect your Gmail account.
-Now every email you send or receive from a CRM contact automatically logs to their record.
-No BCC, no manual logging, no forwarding.
+Under Settings, then Integrations, then Email, connect your Gmail account.
+Every email you send or receive from a CRM contact now logs to their record automatically.
+No BCC trick, no forwarding rule, no manual attach.
+Outlook users follow the same flow with the Microsoft 365 option.

 What if I use Salesforce, Pipedrive, or another CRM?

-For any CRM + any calendar + any email, workflow connectors fill the gaps.
-Make (formerly Integromat) and n8n offer the most flexibility.
-Zapier is the simplest for basic connections.
+Any CRM + any calendar + any email.
+When native integrations don’t cover your use case, workflow connectors fill the gaps.
+Make (formerly Integromat) and n8n offer the most flexibility for complex branching.
+Zapier is the simplest for one-to-one connections.
+The principle holds: your CRM is the single source of truth, and automations flow through it.

-What does the TCC workflow look like in practice?
+What does the workflow look like in practice?

 1. Creates a contact in the CRM with program interest, location, and timeline